 (f) The Rider consents to the Event Organiser collecting and adding the Rider’s personal information to the relevant mailing lists managed by the Event Organiser, and acknowledges that the Event Organiser may use the Rider’s personal information to communicate important event information to the Rider.

-(g) The Rider consents to receiving emails from the Event Organiser, including emails that promote the Event Organiser, other events.
+(g) The Rider consents to receiving emails from the Event Organiser, including emails that promote the Event Organiser, other events & event partners.
 The Rider may opt-out of receiving such emails at any time by following the instructions on an email.

 (h) The Rider will not participate in the GFB unless the Rider has trained and prepared appropriately for the event.